mgt-lya/mgt-lya.github.io/_posts/2024-09-07-Integrate-Using-Excel.md

 ## Accumulation & Get The Answer
 Accumulation is used to simulate integration operation.
 In Excel, it can be realized by $\textbf{adding the new value to the current value.}$

-After finding the initial value of our integral(First cell in column C), increment in each time step needs to be determined.
-In the integration case, it is what insides of the integration symbol $\int$:  $\Delta y=f(t) \Delta t$.
+After finding the initial value of our integral(First number in column C), increment in each time step needs to be determined.
+Here it is the part inside of integration symbol $\int$:  $\Delta y=f(t) \Delta t$.

 ![](https://raw.githubusercontent.com/mgt-lya/mgt-lya.github.io/master/img/in-post/post-integration-excel/accumulation1.png)